 With a range of self-contained cabins, motel rooms and campervan sites available, check out the Queenstown Holiday Park if you’re heading towards the bottom of New Zealand’s South Island.

-About 15 minutes north of the Makarora township, Cameron Flat is an ideal stop for your road trip adventure.
-Accommodating campervans, cars and caravans on site, it’s located right beside a river — offering a direct view of the Southern Alps.
+About 15 minutes north of Makarora township, Cameron Flat is an ideal stop for your road trip adventure.
+Accommodating campervans, cars and caravans on site, this caravan park is located right beside a river — offering a direct view of the Southern Alps.